The Clinton Center’s changing exhibit galleries host a number of outstanding exhibits each year.

 September 17, 2018 - March 31, 2019

-The Clinton Presidential Center is proud to display the 25th anniversary exhibit of The White House Collection of American Crafts.
-Created in 1993 with the encouragement of President Bill Clinton and First Lady Hillary Rodham Clinton in honor of the “Year of American Craft: A Celebration of the Creative Work of the Hand,” the collection includes 73 works created by 78 of America’s foremost craft artists.
-This exhibit is sponsored by Bank of America and the Windgate Foundation.
+Created in 1993 with the encouragement of President Bill Clinton and First Lady Hillary Rodham Clinton in honor of the “Year of American Craft: A Celebration of the Creative Work of the Hand,” The White House Collection of American Crafts included 73 works created by 78 of America’s foremost craft artists.
+This exhibit was sponsored by Bank of America and the Windgate Foundation.

 White House Green Building